kushal-dudipala/sysmon/README.md

 </p>
 I sat down one day trying to find a utility monitor I liked for macbooks, and I couldn't.
 So I made one.

-Sysmon is a lightweight, open-source, privacy‑respecting macOS menu‑bar system monitor written in Rust.
-Shows CPU usage, memory usage, and network throughput.
-No daemons, no snooping, no hassle.
+Sysmon is a lightweight, open-source, privacy‑respecting macOS menu‑bar system monitor written in Rust that shows CPU usage, memory usage, and network throughput.

+**Performance**: ~26–33 MB RSS, ~0–1% CPU when idle (brief spikes when menu is open to 3-5%).
+App size is 754 KB on disk.

 ![Sysmon Menu Bar](https://img.shields.io/badge/platform-macOS-blue)
 ![Language](https://img.shields.io/badge/language-Rust-orange)
 ![License](https://img.shields.io/badge/license-MIT-green)

 ---